trb-a/continuable-minimal-lisp/README.md

    - Dependency free (to use as a library)
    - and more...
  - Suspend / Resume
-   - Suspend wherever you want ( where you call `suspend' function).
+   - Suspend wherever you want in Lisp.
+     When `suspend' function is evaluated, it throws a `Continuation' object.
+     Note: Javascript functions / methods can't throw any Continuation object.
    - Resume from the suspended point.
+     Giving a `Continuation' object to Interpreter's resume method, it resumes evaluation from the point where `suspend' have been evaluated.
+Even you can call `resume' in your Lisp code if you like.
    - Suspended state can be serialized using YAML or other serialization tools.
-     Note: depends on what kind of data you treat in the code and serialization tool you select.
+     Note: whether it can serialized or not depends on what kind of data you treat in the code and serialization tool you select.
+For example, if you keep some Javascript function in the environment, serialization will be very difficult.

 Online REPL Demo
 ==========